- The FDA has called teen vaping an “epidemic”

 - Look for signs including increased thirst, irritability, nosebleeds, and restlessness

-- If you find unfamiliar USB cables, batteries, or chargers; empty pods, or the device itself then your kid may be vaping
+- If you find unfamiliar USB cables, batteries, or chargers; empty pods, or the actual vaping devices then your kid may be vaping

-Younger people today are generally aware of the dangers of tobacco.
+Younger people today are generally aware of the dangers of tobacco products.
+Their effect on long-term health is well-documented and widely accepted.
 Cigarette smoking among youth is low, anti-smoking advocacy is high.
 Teens are continually disinterested in what they now know to be a smelly, disgusting, and very unhealthy habit.
 In its stead, however, a new contender has taken up the mantle of luring adolescents into a similar, yet highly modernized version of smoking.

 Unlike cigarettes, however, ENDS (electronic nicotine delivery systems) have the advantage of being more easily concealed and used without being detected.
 They also have the advantage of mixing highly-addictive nicotine with familiar and enjoyable flavors, like sweets.
-Because of these convenient factors, pod vapes have become a trend of the last few years among young people.
+Because of these convenient factors, pod vapes have become a trend of the last few years among young people which is causing problems with nicotine addiction.

-As kids, they are often unaware of the dangers of pod vapes.
+As kids, they are often unaware of the dangers of pod vapes or the effects of vaping in general.
 To expect manufacturers or retailers to know how to address teen vape use is not enough.
-It is up to parents, teachers, and other informed adults to arm ourselves with the knowledge to have healthy and impacting conversations with today’s adolescents about exactly what they may be getting themselves into.
+It is up to parents, teachers, and other informed adults to arm ourselves with the knowledge of the health risks and to have healthy and impacting conversations with today’s adolescents about exactly what they may be getting themselves into.

 The Developing Brain